World AIDS Day

 What is PrEP?

 PrEP stands for pre-exposure prophylaxis.
 PrEP is a tool that HIV-negative people can use to avoid acquiring HIV.
-Essentially, it’s taking medication that acts as a preventative to HIV infection.
+Essentially, it’s taking medication that protects you against HIV infection.

 It was in 2012 that the World Health Organisation endorsed the use of antiretroviral medication – which is used to treat someone who has HIV – as a pre-exposure prophylaxis to prevent people from acquiring the virus.